Shawn Parcells seeks Kansas court's permission to sample corpses for coronavirus

-Kansas man known for performing autopsies while inflating qualifications wants court to lift order keeping him away from corpses so he can give families closure during pandemic
+Kansas man known for performing autopsies while inflating qualifications wants court to lift order keeping him away from corpses so he can give families answers during pandemic

 This content is being provided for free as a public service to our readers during the coronavirus outbreak.
 Please support local journalism by subscribing to your local newspaper.

-Shawn Parcells, the Kansas man accused of exaggerating nonexistent medical credentials to perform autopsies and swindle bereaved families, regards the body count amassed by COVID-19 as an opportunity to dust off his skills.
+TOPEKA — Shawn Parcells, the Kansas man accused of exaggerating nonexistent medical credentials to perform autopsies and swindle bereaved families, regards the body count amassed by COVID-19 as an opportunity to resume operations.

 The way Parcells sees it, he would be doing a public service in a time of crisis by testing corpses for the coronavirus and providing closure for families who wonder if the virus is responsible for the death of loved ones.
 Parcells has asked a judge in Waubunsee County District Court, where he faces criminal charges for desecration of bodies, to remove a bond condition that effectively precludes him from getting anywhere near a cadaver.